 A GLIMPSE OF THE FUTURE

 Let’s begin with the buildings that we live in: our houses, our apartments, our homes.
 Some of the new ones will be built according to net-zero design principles, with roofs oriented to capture sunlight and windows sized for optimal heating and cooling.
 Click here to read our interview with Karen Kellogg about her net zero home.
-Others may choose to downsize to smaller homes, including tiny houses (click here to read our interview about the tiny house movement with Colby Kellogg-Youndt).
-But most of us, probably, will be living in the same familiar studios, townhouses, and rambling Victorians, retooled to meet a radical new set of energy standards.
+But most of us, probably, will be living in the same familiar studios, townhouses, and rambling Victorians, retooled to meet an aggressive new set of energy standards.

 The replacement technologies at the heart of New York’s climate plan—and those of states and cities around the world—are air- and ground-source heat pumps.
 Heat pumps not only run on electricity, a cleaner power source than oil or gas, but they also leverage the heating and cooling potential of the ground or the outside air, making them many times more efficient than traditional boilers or furnaces.
 Heat pumps have long been a popular choice in milder climates, but the cold-climate technology keeps advancing, and models that can handle frigid winters are already on the market.
 Recognizing the potential of heat pumps, New York became the first state to require, consistent with the climate plan, that new residential buildings of up to seven stories be constructed without any gas- or oil-powered heating or cooking equipment after 2026 (2029 for larger buildings).
 In addition, New York’s climate plan recommends adoption of standards that would require, by 2030, that fossil fuel-burning furnaces and boilers be replaced with heat pumps at the end of their life, and prohibit the sale of gas-powered cooking equipment after 2035.

 As buildings shift toward cleaner energy sources, the state will also have to adopt measures to ensure that they use that energy as efficiently as possible.
 New buildings will have to comply with energy codes that might look like the one that Ithaca, NY is considering adopting, which outlines several different paths to emissions reduction and gets progressively more stringent over time.
 And major initiatives will be required to improve energy efficiency in existing buildings, which will still be responsible for the lion’s share of emissions.

 All of these changes, of course, will have to be driven by policies that make efficiency and electrification affordable.
 A number of factors continue to make fossil fuels an attractive energy source, including market familiarity, the wealth of skilled installers and technicians, and the low price of natural gas.
-To achieve its emissions reductions goals, New York will have to carefully plan a phase-out of natural gas while at the same time making it less expensive to draw power from the ever-cleaner electrical grid.
-One way to kickstart this process is to follow the lead of San Francisco, which has banned the use of natural gas in new buildings beginning in June 2021, joining a growing number of California cities that are moving toward all-electric construction.
+The climate plan recommends that New York plan a phase-out of natural gas while at the same time making it less expensive to draw power from the ever-cleaner electrical grid.
+The proposed NY HEAT legislation would be a major step in this direction.

 STEPS YOU CAN TAKE NOW: